OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 $ sudo ./install.sh
 ```

-This should copy `apkx` to `/usr/local/bin`.
+This should copy apkx to `/usr/local/bin`.
 See section "[Decompiling Java Code](0x05c-Reverse-Engineering-and-Tampering.md#decompiling-java-code "Decompiling Java Code")" of the "Reverse Engineering and Tampering" chapter for more information about usage.

-### Dynamic and Runtime Analysis

-- Android Tcpdump: A command line packet capture utility for Android - <https://www.androidtcpdump.com>
-- Drozer: A tool that allows to search for security vulnerabilities in apps and devices by assuming the role of an app and interacting with the Dalvik VM, other apps' IPC endpoints and the underlying OS - <https://www.mwrinfosecurity.com/products/drozer/>

-#### House
+### House

 [House](https://github.com/nccgroup/house "House") is a runtime mobile application analysis toolkit for Android apps, developed and maintained by the NCC Group and is written in Python.